lweitkamp/Reproducibility_GAE/blogpost.md

-- Figure 1: multiple graphs showing returns for best learning rate of GAE and AE per $n$
+- Figure 1: multiple graphs showing returns for best learning rate of GAE and AE per $n$ including interval to show variance

 Say something about achieved returns, good/not good.
 Why?